aosabook/500lines/event-driven-web-server/writeup.md

 	       (funcall it socket (parameters req))
 	       (error! +404+ socket)))

 In `handle-request`, we do the tiny and obvious job of looking up the requested resource in the `*handlers*` table.
 If we find one, we `funcall` `it`, passing along the client `socket` as well as the parsed request parameters.
 If there's no matching handler in the `*handlers*` table, we instead send along a `404` error.
 Following that `lookup` down into the `*handlers*` table is going to drop us down the `macro` rabbit hole though, so lets quickly take a look at the parsing, writing and the key `subscribe`/`publish` system before moving on.
-Not that this'll be easy-going, mind you, the alternate path takes us straight through CLOS, into the heart of what makes Common Lisp objects different from the current mainstream.
+If you're looking to learn about that specifically, and are hardcore enough to jump straight in, skip ahead to the `define-handler` section.
+Not that the long way will be easy-going, mind you, the alternate path takes us straight through CLOS, into the heart of what makes Common Lisp objects different from the current mainstream.

 Here's how we parse requests